Keto Desserts That Actually Taste Good

 • Heavy whipping cream (unsweetened)

-• Hand mixer + stevia or monk fruit
+• Whip with hand mixer + stevia or monk fruit

 Simple Keto Dessert Recipes